webpack/webpack.js.org/src/content/guides/scaffolding.md

 sort: 2
 ---

 Setting up webpack for the first time is hard.
-Writing advanced configurations to optimize performance is even harder.
+Writing advanced configurations to optimize performance is even tougher.
 The `init` feature is designed to support people that want to create their own configuration or initializing other projects people create.

 ## Writing a good scaffold